avinashvaidya09/multi_agent_system_demo/README.md

 - **Rest Client** is configured for API testing.

 ## Agent Evaluation
-1. Building agents is one thing, but evaluating their performance is also very critical for successful implementation of Agentic AI solutions.
+Building agents is one thing, but evaluating their performance is also very critical for successful implementation of Agentic AI solutions.
 In this section, I will walk you through the observability stack, which can be integrated with your application to visualize performance metrics for the agents and their functions.

+We will be using open source tools for visualization and opentelemetry SDK for metric data collection.
+I have categorized it in below points.

+1. Metrics and traces collection using opentelemetry SDK.
+2. Metrics storage in Prometheus.
+3. Trace export to OpenTelemetry collector, eventually stored in Grafana Tempo datastore.
+4. Metrics and traces visualization using Grafana dashboard.

 2. **Usecase:** To make this interesting, I have captured the response times of the **/chat** endpoint and agent function **/get_weather_data**.
 At the end of the tutorial, you should be able to visualize your agent performance.
 Let's start.